sethtrain/raven-clj/README.md

 # raven-clj

-A Clojure library designed to interface with Sentry.
+A Clojure interface to Sentry.

 ## Usage